 Overview

-There is high demand also for computational modellers and data scientists.
+There is also high demand for computational modellers and data scientists.
 This programme concentrates on the overlap and synergy between these fields.

 Career opportunities